VinAIResearch/WaveDiff/readme.md

 We adopt the official Pytorch implementation of [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch.git) to compute Recall of generated samples.

 ## Acknowledgments
 Thanks to Xiao et al for releasing their official implementation of the [DDGAN](https://github.com/NVlabs/denoising-diffusion-gan.git) paper.
+For wavelet transformations, we utilize implementations from [WaveCNet](https://github.com/LiQiufu/WaveCNet.git) and [pytorch_wavelets](https://github.com/fbcotter/pytorch_wavelets.git).

 ## Contacts ##
 If you have any problems, please open an issue in this repository or ping an email to [tienhaophung@gmail.com](mailto:tienhaophung@gmail.com).